wesleyegberto/java-new-features/java-25/README.md

 * **Primitive Types in Patterns, instance of and switch**
     * re-preview without change
-* **Structured Concurrency**
-    * re-preview with several API changes
-    * previous changes in [JDK 19](../java-19/README.md) and [JDK 21](../java-21/README.md)
-    * Joiners:
-        * introduce the concept of execution policy with `Joiner`
-        * Joiner object handles subtask completion and produces the outcome for the `join()` method
-        * depending on the joiner, the `join()` method may return a result, a stream of elements, or some other object
-        * the result of `join()` is useful when we don't handle each subtask individually, rather we want to wait for all subtasks to finish and then process the results (first result or all)
-        * a joiner instance should never be reused, always create a new instance
-    * `StructuredTaskScope` is open using static factory methods:
-        * `open()`: creates a scope with joiner strategy default of `StructuredTaskScope.Joiner.allSuccessfulOrThrow()` but `join()` will return null
-        * `open(StructuredTaskScope.Joiner)`: creates a scope with the specified joiner strategy
-        * `open(StructuredTaskScope.Joiner, Function)`: creates a scope with the specified joiner strategy and a function to customize the default configuration of the execution (name, thread factory and timeout)
-    * the scope can now be configured with a instance of [`Config`](https://download.java.net/java/early_access/loom/docs/api/java.base/java/util/concurrent/StructuredTaskScope.Config.html):
-        * `withName(String)`: sets the name of the scope to be monitored and managed
-        * `withThreadFactory(ThreadFactory)`: sets the thread factory to use for each subtask
-        * `withTimeout(Duration)`: sets the timeout for the scope, should use `Instant` to calculates the deadline (`Duration.between(Instant.now(), deadline)`)
-    * `Joiner` interface declares factory methods to create joiners for some common cases:
-        * interface:
-            ```java
-            public interface Joiner<T, R> {
-                public default boolean onFork(Subtask<? extends T> subtask);
-                public default boolean onComplete(Subtask<? extends T> subtask);
-                public R result() throws Throwable;
-            }
-            ```
-        * factory methods for default policies:
-            * `allSuccessfulOrThrow`:
-                * waits for all tasks to complete successfully or throws an exception if any subtask fails
-                * `join()` will return a stream of `Subtask` that yields the subtask results in the order they are completed
-                * useful when all subtasks return a result of same type and we want to process them all
-            * `anySuccessfulResultOrThrow`:
-                * waits for any subtask to complete successfully or throws an exception if all tasks fail
-                * `join()` will return the result of a successful subtask
-                * useful when we want to process the result of the first successful subtask
-            * `awaitAllSuccessfulOrThrow()`:
-                * waits for all tasks to complete successfully or throws an exception if any subtask fails
-                * `join()` returns `Void`
-                * useful when the subtasks return a result of different types and we process each subtask submitted with `fork` method individually
-            * `awaitAll`:
-                * waits for all tasks to complete, regardless of success or failure
-                * `join()` returns `Void`
-                * useful when the subtasks make use of side effects operations and don't return a result or exception
-                * each subtask will yield the result or exception of its execution
-            * `allUntil(Predicate)`
-                * waits all subtasks are completed or the predicate is satisfied to cancel the scope
-                * `join()` returns stream of all subtasks in the order they were forked
-                    * each subtask can have the following states: `SUCCESS`, `FAILURE` or `UNAVAILABLE` (if the scope has been cancelled before it were forked or completed)
-                * predicate is an instance of [`Predicate<StructuredTaskScope.Subtask<? extends T>>`](https://download.java.net/java/early_access/loom/docs/api/java.base/java/util/function/Predicate.html)
-                * each subtask that is completed successfully or failed will be passed to the predicate
-                    * if the predicate returns true, the scope will be cancelled
-                    * if throws an exception, `Thread.UncaughtExceptionHandler.uncaughtException` will be called
-    * we can implement our own joiner by implementing the interface `StructuredTaskScope.Joiner`
-        * we can implement the method `join` to return a result of type `R` and the method `onCompletion` to handle the completion of each subtask
-    * change in thread-dump to show virtual threads used by a `StructuredTaskScope`
-        * `jcmd <pid> Thread.dump_to_file -format=json <file>`
 * **Scoped Values**
     * promotion to standard with minor change
         * `ScopedValue.orElse` method no longer accepts null as its argument